DamianK77/espnow_rc/README.md

 # ESP-NOW RC

-This is a library for connecting your two ESP32 devices via ESP-NOW in a manner similar to how standard rc transmitters work.
+This is a ESP-IDF component for connecting your two ESP32 devices via ESP-NOW in a manner similar to how standard rc transmitters work.
 It is designed to be easy to use and have auto-pairing capabilities (no need to know MAC addresses).

 ## Capabilities and features